Note: This article is not financial advice. Hubble Protocol does not endorse any token or platform mentioned in this article.

-It's a good reminder that Solana is still in its very early days, and a lot of people are working on fixing issues that every new network will eventually face.
+It's a good reminder that Solana is still in its very early days, and a lot of people are working on fixing issues that every new network will eventually face in beta.

 Implementations are currently on the way to help alleviate some of the problems plaguing the network.
 They include a way to reduce duplicate transactions (QUIC) and the introduction of a fee market.